homothetyhk/RandomizerCore/docs/articles/logic_model.md

 ## Macros

 Macros are another way to create reusable logic.
 Logic macros are substituted in-place, which can be desirable in some situations, particular when state logic is involved.
-In most cases, it is currently recommended to use waypoints instead of macros where possible for performance reasons.
+They are also an efficient way to create aliases for terms or short snippets.
+However for more complex logic, using a waypoint is recommended in most cases for performance reasons.

 ## Items